 Effective Treatment Options for Melasma

 Treating melasma can be a journey, involving topical treatments like hydroquinone, tretinoin, and corticosteroids to lighten the skin.
-Procedures like chemical peels, laser therapy, and microdermabrasion are also options, tailored to your specific needs and skin type.
+Procedures like chemical peels, laser therapy, beauty machinery, and microdermabrasion are also options, tailored to your specific needs and skin type.

 Using Sunscreen for Melasma Prevention and Treatment